-Marketplace loans are geared towards people who want to pay off debt, but at the same time it can technically be used for anything.
-If you’re expecting a lot of expenses in the near future e.g. for a wedding or a vacation, a marketplace loan can be appealing since the interest rates can be more affordable than say a credit card or possible even a bank loan.
+Marketplace loans are geared towards people who want to pay off debt, but at the same time, it can technically be used for anything.
+If you’re expecting a lot of expenses in the near future e.g. for a wedding or a vacation, a marketplace loan can be appealing since the interest rates can be more affordable than say a credit card or possibly even a bank loan.

 Think hard about what you spend your loan on.
 Sure you could take a vacation, but if you need a loan to take a vacation, that probably means you can’t afford to take a vacation.

 Since each application is looked at on an individual basis, someone might be approved for a marketplace loan when they were rejected by their bank.
 Their intentions may be good, but banks can sometimes be difficult with their application process.